Chicago Stock Exchange

-NYSE Chicago, formerly known as the Chicago Stock Exchange (CHX), is a stock exchange in Chicago, Illinois, US.
-The exchange is a national securities exchange and self-regulatory organization, which operates under the oversight of the U.S. Securities and Exchange Commission (SEC).
+NYSE Texas, formerly the Chicago Stock Exchange (CHX) and later NYSE Chicago, is a stock exchange in Dallas, Texas, US.
+It was founded in 1882 as the Chicago Stock Exchange in Chicago, Illinois.
+As a national securities exchange and self-regulatory organization, it operated under the oversight of the U.S. Securities and Exchange Commission (SEC).
 Intercontinental Exchange (ICE) acquired CHX in July 2018 and the exchange rebranded as NYSE Chicago in February 2019.

+Under NYSE, the exchange was electronic only and focused on the niche market for hedge funds.
+In February 2025, NYSE announced plans to move the operations to Dallas and rename it NYSE Texas, where the exchange would again list companies on an electronic only platform.

 History

 1882–1900

 The Chicago Stock Exchange was founded in a formal meeting on March 21, 1882.
 At this time, Charles Henrotin was elected the chairman and president.
 In April that year, a lease was taken out at 115 Dearborn Street for the location of the exchange and during that year 750 memberships were sold.
 On May 15, 1882, the Chicago Stock Exchange officially became public and opened its offices, with Henrotin being the first to promote it along with some business associates.

 In 1894, the Chicago Stock Exchange moved its trading floor to the old Chicago Stock Exchange building, designed by the firm of Adler & Sullivan, which was located at corner of Washington and LaSalle streets.
 The old Chicago Stock Exchange building was demolished in 1972, but the original trading floor and main entrance can now be found at the Art Institute of Chicago.
 The exchange began to flourish significantly in the late 1880s, with the rate of transactions of stocks and bonds increasing and earning them big profits.